Eigenstate Thermalization in 1+1-Dimensional SU(2) Lattice Gauge Theory Coupled with Dynamical Fermions: Results of the ETH tests

 Besides the distribution of level spacings, the spectral form factor (SFF) is another widely used tool to study chaotic behavior.
 It also encodes information of the approach to thermalization in real-time evolution of many different quantum systems~\cite{Haake:2010fgh,Mehta}.
 The SFF is defined as the ensemble-averaged squared magnitude of the Fourier transformed two-point correlation function of the density of states $\rho(E) = \sum_{a} \delta(E - E_a)$ with a suitable filter function $f(E)$~\cite{Winer:2020gdp}:

 where $t$ denotes time, and the relevance of the filter function $f(E)$ will be discussed below.
 The overline indicates the ensemble average.
 For a RMT ensemble, the properties of the SFF are known analytically~\cite{Winer:2020gdp, Barney:2023idq, Cotler:2016fpe, Cotler:2017jue, Liu:2018hlr, Saad:2018bqo}.
+Two important time scales that arise in the RMT study are the Thouless time $t_{\mathcal{T}}$ and the Heisenberg time $t_{\mathcal{H}}$.
+The former is defined as the time when the universal RMT behavior starts.
+The latter is defined with the expression

-As a function of $t$, three different parts of the SFF are identified as follows: $(i)$ the ``slope" with added oscillations for the period before the Thouless time ($t_{\mathcal{T}}$), i.e., $t\leq t_{\mathcal{T}}$, $(ii)$ the ``ramp" for $t$ between $t_{\mathcal{T}}$ and the Heisenberg time ($t_{\mathcal{H}}$), i.e., $t_{\mathcal{T}}\leq t \leq t_{\mathcal{H}}$, and $(iii)$ the ``plateau" for the period after $t_{\mathcal{H}}$, i.e., $t_{\mathcal{H}}\leq t$.
+where $\mathcal{N}_{\rm plateau}=\sum_a f(E_a)^2$.
+When the filter function $f(E)$ is one, this expression reduces to the more familiar result set by the mean energy spacing, $t_{\mathcal{H}}=2\pi\mathcal{D}/(E_{\mathcal{D}-1} - E_0)$.
+As a function of $t$, three different parts of the SFF are identified as follows: $(i)$ the ``slope" with added oscillations for the period before the Thouless time, i.e., $t\leq t_{\mathcal{T}}$, $(ii)$ the ``ramp" for $t$ between $t_{\mathcal{T}}$ and the Heisenberg time, i.e., $t_{\mathcal{T}}\leq t \leq t_{\mathcal{H}}$, and $(iii)$ the ``plateau" for the period after $t_{\mathcal{H}}$, i.e., $t_{\mathcal{H}}\leq t$.
 The origin of the oscillations in the slope region can be traced to Wigner's semi-circle law for the spectrum~\cite{Das:2025pwy}, which asserts that the density of states for a RMT ensemble vanishes abruptly with discontinuities in its derivative.
 These discontinuities generate the oscillations under the Fourier transform in Eq.~(\ref{eq:SFF}).
 By introducing a suitable smooth but otherwise arbitrary smearing function $f(E)$ that acts as a low pass filter, one can try to suppress the RMT oscillations of the disconnected SFF.
 Once the random nature starts to dominate, the ramp part of the SFF for a GOE begins with an approximate linear dependence on $t$.
-For a finite system, the ramp ends when it reaches its Heisenberg time,
+For a finite system, the ramp ends when it reaches its Heisenberg time.
+Beyond this point, the off-diagonal terms in Eq.~\eqref{eq:SFF} average to zero, and the SFF flattens to a plateau of the height $\mathcal{N}_{\rm plateau}$.
+In the following, we will look at the normalized quantity $\mathrm{SFF}(t,f) \rightarrow \mathrm{SFF}(t,f)/\mathcal{N}_{\rm plateau}$, such that the plateau height is set to one.
+Furthermore, we consider a Gaussian filter function $f(E)=e^{(E-\mu_E)^2/(2 \sigma^2)}$ that is centered around the energy $\mu_E$ with width $\sigma$.